-Extends the Archbishop’s teaching office by assuring the ongoing promotion of the vision, values, and spirit of Catholic schools flowing from the mission of the local and Universal Church, in collaboration with other Chancery departments and Archdiocesan parishes, schools and agencies.
+Extends the Archbishop’s teaching office by ensuring the ongoing promotion of the vision, values, and spirit of Catholic schools flowing from the mission of the local and Universal Church, in collaboration with other Chancery departments and Archdiocesan parishes, schools and agencies.

-Assures, through a visible public presence and strong leadership of a strategic planning process, the effective operation and viability of Archdiocesan Catholic schools.
+Ensures, through a visible public presence and strong leadership of a strategic planning process, the effective operation and viability of Archdiocesan Catholic schools.

-Assures the identification and ongoing development of strong Catholic school leadership which includes ongoing training, formation and evaluation of current principals and the identification and preparation of strong principal candidates for Catholic school administration.
+Responsibility for the identification and ongoing development of strong Catholic school leadership which includes ongoing training, formation and evaluation of current principals and the identification and preparation of strong principal candidates for Catholic school administration.

 Collaborates directly with the Fulcrum Foundation in its mission to promote and support Catholic schools in the raising of funds, building endowments, supporting programmatic initiatives and leadership training.
 Serves as a member of the Fulcrum Foundation Board and the Executive Committee.